-Anti-racism & Allyship
+Anti-Racism & Allyship

 Anti-racism is the policy or practice of opposing racism and promoting racial tolerance.
-Allyship is the lifelong track of building relationships based on trust, consistency, and accountability with marginalized individuals and/or groups of people.
+Allyship is the lifelong track of building relationships based on trust, consistency, and accountability with underrepresented individuals and/or groups of people.

 Policing in America: How Did We Get Here, Where Do We Go?